-A group of community volunteers came together a few years ago to explore interest in restoring and renovating the South Hero Meeting House for year-round use.
-The Town applied for and received two planning grants.
+The grants, plus $420,000 in matching funds, will cover the cost of revitalizing the historic structure for year-round use without asking taxpayers for any additional funds.
 The Committee has also formed the non-profit South Hero Foundation Inc. to facilitate fundraising for the renovation and revitalization of the Meeting House.
 Gifts to further this work can be made online here, or by sending a check made out to the South Hero Foundation Inc., PO Box 441, South Hero, VT 05486.

 The first planning grant paid for a community wide survey and an assessment of the structural integrity of the building.
 The assessment indicated that the building will need work on the foundation and restoration of the East wall, which was compromised when large bay doors were cut into it to accommodate fire and rescue vehicles.
 The community survey showed strong support for using the building for a wide range of activities.

-The second planning grant covered the costs of preliminary plans for basic restoration, paving the way for a full renovation and restoration project that could begin as early as 2022.
+The second planning grant covered the costs of preliminary plans for basic restoration, paving the way for a full renovation and restoration project that could begin as early as 2025.
 See below for PDFs of the reports on the project.

 Meeting and Walk Through of Meeting House with various officials 11/18/2022